 - Lime mortar can protect adjacent materials

 Lime mortars with a high free lime content are porous and permeable.
 These characteristics allow lime mortars to protect adjacent materials by handling moisture movements through the building fabric and protecting them from harmful salts.
-Adjacent materials frequently affected this way include timber and iron as well as stone and brick masonry.
+Adjacent materials frequently affected this way include timber and iron as well as stone, brick and masonry.

 - Lime renders can assist drying out by evaporation